 - Conduct a minimum of three formal observations and conference during placement with the teacher candidate.
 One of the visits should include a three-way (triadic) conference with the cooperating teacher, teacher candidate, and Field supervisor.
 The teacher candidate is responsible for arranging these visits with the approval of the cooperating teacher. - Report to the principal's office upon arrival at the school, sign in and inform the staff of their presence.
 Obtain information concerning expectations for and/or regulations concerning.
 Visitors and abide by such regulations. - Examine and evaluate daily lesson plans prior to the visit.
 For formal evaluations, the teacher candidate is required to submit via email a copy of his/her lesson plans at least 48 hours before the scheduled visit.
-The lesson plans and guides will help focus the supervisor's observation and discussions with the teacher candidate before and after the observation. - Complete the Student Teaching Performance Assessment (STPA) during each visit when candidate is teaching and sharing during teach post-observation conference. - Evaluate the cooperating teacher using the Final Evaluation of the Cooperating Teacher by the Student Teacher. - Collects and reviews all applications for student teaching and ensures that all teacher candidates meet the required qualifications. - After receiving approval from the Assistant Dean or Dean for all field-based assignments, the Director makes the official arrangements for placement of candidates.
-It is the responsibility of the Director of Clinical Experience to confer with cooperating school personnel. - The Director of Clinical Experience should be notified when problems and/or issues arise which involve teacher candidates, the College supervisor, or the cooperating teacher.
-The Director of Clinical Experience is responsible for notifying the Dean or the Assistant Dean of these problems and/or issues. - Though the College Supervisor assigns grades to each candidate for each assignment, the Director of Clinical Experience must approve the grades.
+The lesson plans and guides will help focus the supervisor's observation and discussions with the teacher candidate before and after the observation. - Complete the Student Teaching Performance Assessment (STPA) during each visit when candidate is teaching and sharing during teach post-observation conference. - Evaluate the cooperating teacher using the Final Evaluation of the Cooperating Teacher by the Student Teacher. - Collects and reviews all applications for student teaching and ensures that all teacher candidates meet the required qualifications.

+- After receiving approval, the Director makes the official arrangements for placement of candidates.
+It is the responsibility of the Director of Clinical Experience to confer with cooperating school personnel. - The Director of Clinical Experience should be notified when problems and/or issues arise which involve teacher candidates, the Field supervisor, or the cooperating teacher.
+The Director of Clinical Teaching is responsible for notifying the Dean of these problems and/or issues. - Though the Field Supervisor assigns grades to each candidate for each assignment, the Director of Clinical Experience must approve the grades.